 Built in 1758, Ciudad Fernandina Hotel initially served as a house to a lineage of Mestizos de Sangley before it was eventually turned into a modern hotel in 2007.
 Situated in Vigan Heritage Village, the home has gone through careful restoration to retain its classic characteristics of a Vigan ancestral house: a brick and wood structure, a steeply pitched roof, and windows panels made of capiz shells, only to name a few.

 Address: 26 Mabini St. cor Plaridel St., Vigan City, Ilocos Sur

 Erected in 1882, Hotel Luna was originally a wedding gift from Don Florentino to his daughter, Dona Carmen Florentino.
-Decades later, the property was sold to a development corporation, and then transformed into the first and only museum hotel in the Philippines.
+Decades later, the owners sold the property to a development corporation.
+Then, it transformed into the first and only museum hotel in the Philippines.

 Like Ciudad Fernandina Hotel, Hotel Luna also sits at the heart of the Heritage Village.
 Beyond its classic ancestral house structure, the hotel also hosts fine works of local art created by venerable and contemporary artists.
 Each of its 54 rooms presents an eclectic mix of traditional Spanish architecture and modern design.

 Address: De Los Reyes St, Vigan, Ilocos Sur

 The oldest hotel in Baguio City, Casa Vallejo has been around for over a century, surviving both world wars.
 Built in 1909, it was initially referred to as Dormitory 4 when it housed employees of the Bureau of Public Works, and then German prisoners in 1917.
 By 1923, the dormitory was transformed into a hotel but continued to live through historical events.
 It served as a British and Indian refugee centre in 1940 and then persisted through the Japanese carpet bombing in 1941.